zdk/rm-safely/README.md

 Not an alternative tool, this is just wrapping around your standard system `/bin/rm`.

-Note that, current implementation saves files in /tmp/.rm-trash which gets cleared on reboot.
+Note that, current implementation saves files in ~/.local/share/Trash which persists across reboots.

 # Install